advancedresearch/the_century_of_satire/formal-rules-for-historical-intuition.md

 2. There is no well defined definition of miracles in Early Christian texts

 Therefore, what Early Christian texts claim about Aeons or angels is suspicious.
-It should be treated as a superstitious belief, unless he author emphasizes it as a metaphor.
+It should be treated as a superstitious belief, unless the author emphasizes it as a metaphor.